 Microsoft’s customer data platform (CDP), Dynamics 365 Customer Insights, offers advanced analytics and self-service capabilities.
 Since Spring 2019, it was available for B2C scenarios, and as of September 2019 the CDP addresses complex B2B journeys.

-One of the major developments in the market of customer data platforms in 2019 no doubt has been the (announced) entry of additional large players such as Salesforce and Adobe.
+One of the major developments in the customer data platform market in 2019 no doubt has been the (announced) entry of additional large players such as Salesforce and Adobe.

 While both companies lead in Forrester’s DMP report 2019, we still must wait for the launch of their CDPs (without wanting to add to the confusion regarding the differences between DMPs and CDPs).

 In the meantime, that other big cloud player, Microsoft, has been offerings its customer data platform, Dynamics 365 Customer Insights, since the spring of 2019 at a competitive price.
 End September, Microsoft’s Alysa Taylor, Corporate Vice President, Business Applications & Global Industry at Microsoft, announced that Dynamics 365 Customer Insights henceforth would also address complex B2B journeys on top of the B2C scenarios on which the CDP initially focused.

 Microsoft hasn’t been making lots of noise about its Dynamics 365 Customer Insights customer data platform but showed some examples of companies using it earlier this year.
 By addressing B2B customer journeys, Microsoft now has a customer data platform enabling a 360-degree view of customers to enhance the customer experience across all industries.

 Dynamics 365 Customer Insights is a real CDP with the typical characteristics that were defined earlier in 2019 by the Customer Data Platform Institute (CDP Institute).